 Noise Canceling Earphones

 The ability to cancel out ambient noise can increase productivity and help you rest better overnight while traveling, relax on transfer days, and focus on your work when you don’t have a quiet environment.
-For years, I’ve been a fan of Audio-Technica noise cancelling in-ear headphones, but their wireless version hasn’t lived up to my hopes.
-After reviewing a massive number of product reviews for noise-canceling wireless earbuds, my new travel earbuds are these Sony Bluetooth earbuds with a mic and noise canceling tech built in.
+For years, I’ve been a fan of Audio-Technica noise canceling in-ear headphones, but their wireless version hasn’t lived up to my hopes.
+After reviewing a massive number of noise-canceling wireless earbuds, my new travel earbuds are these Sony Bluetooth earbuds with a mic and noise-canceling tech built-in.

-While bring headphones on any trip is an automatic entry on any good packing list, travelers who hope to work in a portable office during their trip should consider a set of wired back up headphones as an absolute must (Get a basic set for around $10 or my favorite wired earphones Audio-Technica’s QuietPoint earbuds for around $35).
+While bringing headphones on any trip is an automatic entry on any good packing list, travelers who hope to work in a portable office during their trip should consider a set of wired backup headphones as an absolute must (Get a basic set or my favorite wired earphones Audio-Technica’s QuietPoint earbuds).

-Not only will a second set of headphones take up virtually no room in your bag and be a lifesaver if you misplace your noise canceling headphones, the primary reason for bringing your own wired headphones is for in-flight entertainment on airplanes.
-Airplane tech still seems to require an audio jack to enjoy in-flight entertainment, so to avoid uncomfortable airline-provided headphones, plan ahead and to bring your own wired headphones with an audio jack both for your portable digital nomad office and for your transportation-entertainment comfort.
+Not only will the second set of headphones take up virtually no room in your bag and be a lifesaver if you misplace your noise-canceling headphones, the primary reason for bringing your own wired headphones is for in-flight entertainment on airplanes.
+Airplanes still require an audio jack to enjoy in-flight entertainment, so to avoid uncomfortable airline-provided headphones, plan ahead and bring your own wired headphones with an audio jack both for your portable digital nomad office and for your transportation-entertainment comfort.

 The Portable Office Low Tech Workhorse: a Turkish Towel